metaeducation/ren-c/src/include/README.md

 efficiency at the cost of needing to worry about details, as well as being more likely to need to change the code if the internals change.

-Code written to the external API in Ren-C operates on REBVAL pointers only, and has no API for extracting Series* or Context*.
-Values created by this API cannot live on the stack, and they will be garbage collected.
+Code written to the external API in Ren-C operates on RebolValue pointers only, and has no API for extracting Series* or Context*.
+Values created by this API cannot live on the stack, and the nodes they reference will be protected from garbage collection until they are rebRelease()'d

 ## Include Guards Are Not Used